CastXML/pygccxml/README.rst

 Documentation
 -------------

-For examples and tutorials see the pygccxml web site.
+For examples and tutorials see the documentation: http://gccxml.github.io/pygccxml/

-You can build the documentation yourself.
-In order for this to work you need sphinx doc (http://sphinx-doc.org).
-This can be done using the following command in the docs folder:

-  make html

 Testing
 -------